gunjandatta/sprest-webparts/README.md

 A mapper will be generated from the field values, and used as a tag picker for filtering the documents.
 Clicking on an office document will display it in the office app.

+### Email WebPart
+Simple example of using the SP People Picker component and the email class of the gd-sprest library.

 ### Hello World WebPart
 Probably the first one you should look at.
 It's a simple example of using the webpart component, and the OnRenderDisplay and OnRenderEdit events.
 The page will render the webpart id in display mode, and a message indicating it's an edit mode when the page is being edited.